sourcetab/sourcetab/website/src/pages/docs/widgets/link.md

 # Link Widget

-The Link widget is a hyperlink to the specified url.
+The Link widget is a hyperlink to the specified URL.

 ## Settings